-Information on history, celebrations and chief guest list of Indian Republic Day.
-India would celebrate its 68th Republic Day on 26th January in 2017.
+Information on history, celebrations and chief guest list of India Republic Day.
+India will celebrate its 73rd Republic Day on 26 January in 2023.

 History of Republic Day

 The concept of complete Independence took root at the Lahore session of the Indian National Congress on 31st December 1929, presided by Pt.
 Jawarhar Lal Nehru.
 In this landmark meeting, all the leaders came together to pledge for complete independence from the British rule.
 After the Civil Disobedience movement, January 26, 1930 was observed as the ‘Purna Swaraj’ Day and was observed by Indian political parties and freedom fighters.